 Foster care licenses must be renewed every 2 years.
 The process is shorter than the initial licensing process and begins about 3 months before your license expires.

 How do I start the foster care process?

-Call us and our Recruitment Coordinator will answer your questions and complete a brief questionnaire to learn about your family and make sure you meet the basic requirements.
-Our Recruitment Coordinator can be reached at 602-433-1344 or 888-433-1344.
-You may also completed our contact form and our Recruitment Coordinator will contact you.
+Call us and our Foster Care Intake Specialist will answer your questions and complete a brief questionnaire to learn about your family and make sure you meet the basic requirements.
+Our Foster Care Intake Specialist can be reached at 602-433-1344 or 888-433-1344.
+You may also completed our contact form and our Foster Care Intake Specialist will contact you.

 What different types of foster parenting does HRT offer?